 Sadly, it is nowhere near as modern as the Peugeot 3008’s slick minimalist interior but at least the surfaces you’ll regularly touch feel soft and yielding.

-While every Nissan Qashqai comes with a 5.0-inch colour display nestled neatly between the analogue dials, all Qashqais bar entry-level Visia cars also get a 7.0-inch touchscreen infotainment while Tekna cars get an upgraded Bose stereo system and heated front seats.
+While every Nissan Qashqai comes with a 5-inch colour display nestled neatly between the analogue dials, all Qashqais bar entry-level Visia models also get a 7-inch touchscreen infotainment.
+Pick a Tekna version and you also get an upgraded Bose stereo system and heated front seats with partial leather trim.

 Rather frustratingly, seats with electrical adjustment and memory functions (especially useful if you regularly lend your car to someone else) are reserved for range-topping Tekna+ models.

 The Nissan Qashqai’s cabin was updated in 2017 but the differences are harder to spot than Where’s Wally in an American flag factory